takapi327/ldbc/README.md

 ldbc is a [Typelevel](http://typelevel.org/) project.
 This means we embrace pure, typeful, functional programming, and provide a safe and friendly environment for teaching, learning, and contributing as described in the Scala [Code of Conduct](http://scala-lang.org/conduct.html).

-Note that **ldbc** is pre-1.0 software and is still undergoing active development.
-New versions are **not** binary compatible with prior versions, although in most cases user code will be source compatible.

 > [!NOTE]
 > **ldbc** is pre-1.0 software and is still undergoing active development.
 New versions are **not** binary compatible with prior versions, although in most cases user code will be source compatible.